apiaryio/apiaryio.github.com/_posts/2012-10-08-collaborating-through-github.md

 ---
 title: Collaborating Through GitHub
-excerpt: One of our most popular feature requests is **collaboration among multiple users**.
+excerpt: One of our most popular feature requests is collaboration among multiple users.
 Here's how you can use our GitHub integration to do that
 layout: post
 ---